Tamar of Georgia: Feudal monarchy

 A fragment of the early 13th-century fresco of Queen Tamar from Betania.

 Georgia's political and cultural exploits of Tamar's epoch were rooted in a long and complex past.
-Tamar owed her accomplishments most immediately to the reforms of her great-grandfather David IV (r.
-1089–1125) and, more remotely, to the unifying efforts of David III and Bagrat III who became architects of a political unity of Georgian kingdoms and principalities in the opening decade of the 11th century.
+Tamar owed her accomplishments most immediately to the reforms of her great-grandfather David IV and, more remotely, to the unifying efforts of David III and Bagrat III who became architects of a political unity of Georgian kingdoms and principalities in the opening decade of the 11th century.
 Tamar was able to build upon their successes.
 By the last years of Tamar's reign, the Georgian state had reached the zenith of its power and prestige in the Middle Ages.
 Tamar's realm stretched from the Greater Caucasus crest in the north to Erzurum in the south, and from the Zygii in the northwest to the vicinity of Ganja in the southeast, forming a pan-Caucasian empire, with the loyal Zachariad regime in northern and central Armenia, Shirvan as a vassal and Trebizond as an ally.
 A contemporary Georgian historian extols Tamar as the master of the lands "from the Sea of Pontus [i.e., the Black Sea] to the Sea of Gurgan [i.e., the Caspian Sea], from Speri to Derbend, and all the Hither and the Thither Caucasus up to Khazaria and Scythia."

 The royal title was correspondingly aggrandized.
 It now reflected not only Tamar's sway over the traditional subdivisions of the Georgian realm, but also included new components, emphasizing the Georgian crown's hegemony over the neighboring lands.
 Thus, on the coins and charters issued in her name, Tamar is identified as:

-By the will of God, King of Kings and Queen of Queens of the Abkhazians, Kartvelians, Arranians, Kakhetians, and Armenians; Shirvanshah and Shahanshah; Autocrat of all the East and the West, Glory of the World and Faith; Champion of the Messiah.